PreetJawla/Minimal-Typing-Speed-test/README.md

-# TypeSpeed Pro - Typing Speed Test
+# SpeedyType Master - Typing Speed Test

 A beautiful and interactive typing speed test application built with React, TypeScript, and Tailwind CSS.